Handprint Press

 Description

 A work of art is your work, my work, our work; what “art” means is what we do — literally, it just means “to fit together.”
 If we don’t fit, somewhere, somehow, we can’t live — right?
 Do you want to serve beauty, but none of the labels fit you or your work?
 Here are stories about earning money, building community, teaching and learning; about living by art, for beauty; also practical insights into design, measure, proportion, materials, and more.
-Available in paper, or as a free download.
+The paper edition is currently out of print, but it is available as a free download, here, or online at theworkofart.org.

 Additional information